Pakistan beat Sri Lanka in record Cricket World Cup run chase

 Mendis capitalised on two early dropped catches inside the powerplay when first off-colour Shaheen Afridi (1-66) could not hold onto a sharp return catch and Imam-ul-Haq dropped a sharp chance at point.

-Mendis hit 14 fours and six sixes, including a flicked six over midwicket against Pakistan’s best bowler of the day – Hasan Ali (4-71) – that brought up his century off 65 balls.
+Mendis hit 14 fours and six sixes, including a flicked six over mid-wicket against Pakistan’s best bowler of the day – Hasan Ali (4-71) – that brought up his century off 65 balls.

 Samarawickrama took charge after Mendis holed out to a well-judged catch by Imam at mid-wicket fence.
-Pakistan pulled back in the final 10 overs despite Samrawickrama raising his century with Haris Rauf (2-64) picking up both his wickets in the final over.
+Pakistan pulled back in the final 10 overs despite Samarawickrama raising his century with Haris Rauf (2-64) picking up both his wickets in the final over.

-Pakistan had a sluggish start to the chase when Dilshan Madushanka got the key wickets in the powerplay as Imam pulled to fine leg and captain Babar Azam (10) edged a leg side flick to the wicketkeeper.
+Pakistan had a sluggish start to the chase when Dilshan Madushanka got the key wickets in the powerplay as Imam pulled to fine leg and captain Babar Azam (10) edged a leg-side flick to the wicketkeeper.

-Shafique and Rizwan then began Pakistan’s second highest ever run-chase in an ODI as Sri Lankan bowlers like Matheesha Pathirana sprayed plenty of wayward deliveries with his slingy action to end up with 1-90.
+Shafique and Rizwan then began Pakistan’s second-highest-ever run chase in an ODI as Sri Lankan bowlers like Matheesha Pathirana sprayed plenty of wayward deliveries with slingy action to end up with 1-90.

 “It’s always a proud memory when you perform for your country,” Rizwan said as he spoke to the media after claiming his player of the match trophy.

-“It was difficult because when you chase like that its always special.
+“It was difficult because when you chase like that it’s always special.
 When we went to the dressing room every player believed we were going to chase that.
 This is a team game and we decided to go with a deep partnership.”

 Sri Lanka’s captain, Dasun Shanaka, tried to remain positive about the performance – especially by his two centurions.

-“I’m really happy about the way both of the guys played but we should have finished a but stronger than this,” he said.
+“I’m really happy about the way both of the guys played, but we should have finished a bit stronger than this,” he said.

 “We have to look at the areas we bowled and the number of extras.
 The only way is to encourage [them].
 We had our chances in the field but missed a lot today.”